 Clinic 281 | Sexual Health & Wellbeing

 Sexual and reproductive health issues aren’t usually things you want the world to know about.
 That’s why Gippsland Lakes Complete Health (GLCH) has opened Clinic 281 – to ensure that your private business stays private.
-Both male and female nurses are available and you are, of course, welcome to bring a support person or people to your appointments.
+You are, of course, welcome to bring a support person or people to your appointments.

 What services are available at Clinic 281?